 \paragraph{Setup.} We compute the second term of \cref{eq:all_loss} with competing MI estimators, as well as the model from \citep{elazar2018adversarial}, which will be referred to as ``{\adv}'', as it utilizes an adversary to recover the private label from the latent representation $Z$.
 For \KNIFE-based MI estimation, we use two DE estimators (as $S$ is a binary label), following the approach outlined in \cref{sec:cond_mi}.
 All derivations are detailed in \cref{sec:expdetailssupp}.
 We follow the experimental setting from \citep{elazar2018adversarial,barrett2019adversarial} and use two datasets from the DIAL corpus \citep{blodgett2016demographic} (over 50 million tweets) where the protected attribute $S$ is the race and the main labels are sentiment or mention labels.
 The mention label indicates whether a tweet is conversational or not.
 We follow the official split using $160\,000$ tweets for training and two additional sets composed of $10\,000$ tweets each for development and testing.
 In all cases, the labels $S$ and $Y$ are binary and balanced, thus a random guess corresponds to 50\% accuracy.

-\paragraph{Results.} \cref{fig:fair_classification_main} gathers results on the fair classification task.
+\paragraph{Results.} Results on fair classification are displayed in~\cref{fig:fair_classification_main}.
 The upper dashed lines represent the (private and main) task accuracies when training a model with only the $\CE$ loss (case $\lambda = 0$ in \cref{eq:all_loss}).
-This shows that the learned encoding $\Phi_{\bs{\psi}}(X)$ contains information about the protected attribute, when training is only performed for the main task.
-On both the sentiment and mention task, we observe that a \KNIFE-based estimator can achieve perfect privacy (see \cref{fig:fair_classification_private_sentiment,fig:fair_classification_private_mention}) with nearly no accuracy loss in the main task (see \cref{fig:fair_classification_main_sentiment,fig:fair_classification_main_mention}).
+This shows that the learned encoding $\Phi_{\bs{\psi}}(X)$ contains information about the protected attribute when training is only performed for the main task.
+On both the sentiment and mention task, we observe that a \KNIFE-based estimator can achieve perfect privacy (\cref{fig:fair_classification_private_sentiment,fig:fair_classification_private_mention}) with nearly no accuracy loss in the main task (\cref{fig:fair_classification_main_sentiment,fig:fair_classification_main_mention}).
 The other MI estimators exhibit different behavior.
 For sentiment labels, most MI estimators fail to reach perfect privacy (CLUB, NWJ, \doe, and {\adv}) while others (InfoNCE) achieve perfect privacy while degrading the main task accuracy (10\% loss on main accuracy).
-For mention labels, CLUB can also reach perfect privacy with almost no degradation of the accuracy of the main task.
-Overall, it is worth noting that {\KNIFE}-based MI estimation enables better control of the degree of disentanglement than the reported baselines.
+For mention labels, CLUB can also reach perfect privacy with almost no degradation in the main task.
+Overall, it is worth noting that {\KNIFE}-based MI estimation enables better control of the disentanglement than the reported baselines.